White Africans of European ancestry: Ethiopia

 During the Italian occupation of Ethiopia, roughly 300,000 Italians settled in Italian East Africa (1936-1947).
-Over 49,000 lived in Asmara in 1939 (around 10% of the city's population), and over 38,000 resided in Addis Ababa.
+Over 49,000 lived in Asmara (now located in and the capital of Eritrea) in 1939 (around 10% of the city's population), and over 38,000 resided in Addis Ababa.
 After independence, many Italians remained for decades after receiving full pardon by Emperor Selassie, as he saw the opportunity to continue the modernization efforts of the country.
 However, due to the Ethiopian Civil War in 1974, nearly 22,000 Italo-Ethiopians left the country.
 80 original Italian colonists remained alive in 2007, and nearly 2000 mixed descendants of Italians and Ethiopians.
 In the 2000s, some Italian companies returned to operate in Ethiopia, and a large number of Italian technicians and managers arrived with their families, residing mainly in the metropolitan area of the capital.
 3,400 Italians still live in Ethiopia. and 1,300 British people live in Ethiopia.